New York City Green Card Immigration Lawyer

-An individual’s eligibility for a green card depends on his or her family relationships, his or her current immigration status and his or her U.S. immigration history.
+An individual’s eligibility for a green card depends on his or her family relationships, his or her current immigration status, and/or his or her U.S. immigration history.
+There are many valid ways to apply for a green card.
+These include:

 If you are a U.S. citizen, you can apply for a green card for your spouse, child, or parent (those in the immediate relative category) who has entered the country legally, even if he or she overstayed their visa.
 In these situations, you may apply immediately for adjustment of status (a green card) in the United States and there is no wait list.
 Your application may be processed in as little as four months if you are in the United States.